That statistic is probably quite shocking, and it should be. Paid advertising is in a shocking state.

 So where did I get this outlandish stat from?
 I’ll explain that in a minute.

 PPC Success Pillar #1 – Attention Ratio

 Attention ratio is the ratio of interaction points (links) to the number of calls to action on any given page.
 On a homepage this is typically around 40:1 meaning that there are 39 distracting actions and 1 desired action.
 A focused landing page on the other hand has an attention ratio of 1:1.

-As a recap of the video, take a look at the diagrams below.
+Let’s take a look at the diagrams below.
 The homepage is based on Virgin Mobile USA and it has 57 links on the page.
-If the campaign you’re promoting with your PPC ads is “Promo 2″ (highlighted in red) then not only will it be hard to find amidst all the clutter (the attention ratio is 57:1), there are so many competing elements that your prospect will either hit the back button or click on another of your promos.
+If the campaign you’re promoting with your PPC ads is “Promo 2” (highlighted in red) then not only will it be hard to find amidst all the clutter (the attention ratio is 57:1), there are so many competing elements that your prospect will either hit the back button or click on another of your promos.

 Next, take a look at the landing page below.
 It’s very clear that there is only one thing to do here, so the attention ratio is a perfect 1:1.

 Using a campaign-specific landing page for your ad campaigns is the first step to success, but in and of itself, it will only improve the attention ratio.
 If you don’t improve the message match you will still fail, just not as much.

 PPC Success Pillar #2 – Message Match